warwick-un-society/warwick-un-society.github.io/secretariat.md

 #### Under-Secretary-General for Outreach: Iris Bernheim
 Hello everyone!
 I am honoured to be this year’s Under-Secretary General for Outreach and Marketing.
 As a PPE finalist I have only recently discovered my interest for International Relations and International topics.
 We all went through hard times because of this pandemic, yet without it I would have never discovered my passion for international matters.
-The WarMUN 2021 team and I will hope that you will enjoy the conference and we cannot wait to welcome you from November 26th-28th!!
+The WarMUN 2021 team and I hope that you will enjoy the conference and we cannot wait to welcome you from November 26th-28th!!

 <div class="grid-x">